apache/incubator-weex-site/source/references/components/refresh.md

 ## Styles

- - Support all common styles, check out [common styles](../common/common-style)
+ - Please check out the [common styles](../common/common-style)

 ## Events

 ### `onrefresh`

- - Triggered when the scroller or list has been pulled down.
+ - Triggered when the scroller or list is pulled down.

 ### `onpullingdown` <span class="weex-version">v0.6.1+</span>

- - Triggered when the scroller or list has been pulled down. you can get `dy`, `pullingDistance`, `viewHeight` and `type` from onpullingdown `event` object :
+ - Triggered when the scroller or list is pulled down.
+The attributes `dy`, `pullingDistance`, `viewHeight` and `type` are accessible from the `event` object :

   - `dy` : The offset between two scroll actions
   - `pullingDistance` : The distance of pulling